 An in-line text call-to-action is actionable text within a sentence that links to another page on your website which your users can convert.
 It's pretty much an internal link.

 Image-based CTAs are banner-like images that link to a landing page.
 Generally located at the end of a blog post or in a sidebar, they are not only appealing to the eye but are relevant to the content being read and contain copy that directly connects with users.

 The banner CTA tends to be the most complicated to implement because it requires some graphic design chops.
 Of course, everyone isn't a graphic designer.
 If you'd like to learn how to create such a CTA, sign up for Get More Customers Academy Free.

 7 Elements of A Click-Worthy CTA for Lead Generation

 When creating your CTA, there are several elements you should include to improve its click-worthiness:

-- A clear value proposition: This is language that highlights the value you're offering.
+- A clear value proposition: Your value proposition is language that highlights the value you're offering.
 It can be as simple as using the word "Free," (for buttons or anchor text) or providing a short description of the benefits users will gain (for your banner CTAs) from your offer.